DeLorean time machine: Development

 While the original PRV V6 engines were retained in the physical cars for filming, the film's sound effects artists used the sound of a Porsche 928 V8 and the Star Warss landspeeder for the engine sounds in the movie.

 Replicas

-As of November 2021, approximately 122 DeLoreans are known to be converted to Back to the Future Time Machines.
+As of November 2021, approximately 122 DeLoreans are known to be converted to replicas of the Back to the Future Time Machines.

 In popular culture

-The Spanish public broadcaster RTVE has a TV program dedicated to history vulgarization named El condensador de fluzo ("The Flux Capacitor") after the film prop.
+The Spanish public broadcaster RTVE has an educational TV program focusing on history named El condensador de fluzo ("The Flux Capacitor") after the film prop.